 Because most of the atmosphere that scatters the light of the daytime sky is also above the duct, it too is hidden by Wegener's blank strip.
 Consequently, the strip usually looks dark at sunset, and is often mistaken for a cloud or fog-bank by observers.

 In 2016, Mila Zinkova posted a video of a blank-strip sunset at https://www.youtube.com/watch?v=38rXMlcTIB4.
-It nicely shows that the strip contains a superior mirage is something terrestrial — in this case, the sea surface.
+It nicely shows that the strip contains a superior mirage of something terrestrial — in this case, the sea surface.
 She has added my comments to the text beneath the video, so I don't need to repeat them here.
 But I should emphasize that the two highly-flattened images of the Sun, starting about 3 minutes into the video, are complete images of the whole solar disk.
 Notice that the image beneath the strip first appears as an inverted image of the lower limb; this is Wegener's Nachspiegelung.

 However, ducted sunsets present complex phenomena that are not easily explained by means of ray diagrams alone.
 I find it more useful to look at their transfer curves to understand them.
 The transfer curves used to explain the sub-duct flash are particularly interesting.